Ocimum basilicum

 Seed Type Conventional, untreated, non-GMO

-Stem/Leaf Color Bright green stems; glossy green cotyledons and first leaves
+Stem/Leaf Color Bright green stems; glossy green cotyledons and first true leaves

-Flavor & Texture Classic sweet basil; soft, aromatic leaves
+Flavor & Texture Classic sweet basil; clove-kissed, floral sweetness; soft and tender leaves that melt on the palate

 ABOUT